Dhirendra17/instagram-like-bot/README.md

 # instagram-like-bot
-A Bot that can like  all the Post of Person.
+A Bot that can hit a like button for all the Post of an Account.